 Get rid of duplicate content.

 If you’ve got word-for-word content on multiple pages on your site, either eliminate that content or rework it.
 That way, users still get the information they need without you having to delete an entire page on your site.

 Vet user-generated content

 One huge problem for site owners vulnerable to Panda is that their writers aren’t providing original content.
-If you have site contributors, make sure they aren’t stealing copy from elsewhere online.
+If you have site contributors, make sure they aren’t stealing a copy from elsewhere online.

 Your pages should be a relevant match to a user’s query.
-Structure your data so that site visitors get what they’re looking for.
+Structure your data, so that site visitors get what they’re looking for.

 Do it Right

 Dot it right: this is the best advice we can give to sites wanting to avoid being funneled out by the Panda update—or those trying to recover from being targeted.
 In short, Panda penalizes bad sites.
 To count yourself among quality sites, know what Google wants, then take the time to build your site—or make the necessary changes— to meet its standards.
 Making simple adjustments will help ensure that you stay where you want to be in Google’s rankings: right at the top.